gharia/spring-boot-angular/README.md

 ```sh
         gradlew clientInstall
 ```
-  - Once installed bower dependencies, import project in Spring Tool Suite (STS) from File > Import > Gradle (STS) Project.
+  - This will install client dependencies in side src/assets/vendor.
+Once installed client dependencies, import project in Spring Tool Suite (STS) from File > Import > Gradle (STS) Project.
 Note that you need to install Gradle plugin in STS first if not installed yet.
   - In STS, right click on the project and click on Gradle (STS) > Refresh Dependencies.
   - Now open **application.properties** file and change database related properties as per your [MySql] database.
 Change for both spring datasource and [flyway] datasource.
 Also create a databse with name you have specified in **application.properties**.
 In this demo I have named database as demo.
   - Open **App.java** and Run as **Java Application**.
 This will start the application and you can check on http://localhost:8080